datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 ```

 --- type:NormalExercise xp:100 skills:1 key:4ad4885c8d
-## Review Modification Method I Cont.
-3
+## Detecting Modification Effects

 Now that we have new weighted star reviews for our restaurants, let's see if you can detect the effects of the modifications.

-To do so you will make use of some a general histogram plot and a `qplot` from the `ggplot2` package.
+To do so you will make use of some a general `hist` plot and a `qplot` from the `ggplot2` package.
 These graphs will help us visualize the effect of your modification.
 Take note of the magnitudes of the changes and if there were any patterns in the distribution of the difference in star ratings.

+A final summary of the `new_rating_Indian` will give context to how the reviews changed as well.

 *** =instructions
 - Make `ggplot2` available in the environment